 “We are so grateful to Dr. Tom Lee and the doctors at The Vision Center at Children’s Hospital Los Angeles.
 Without the work that they do, so many families would not have access to the quality and caliber of care that is provided there.”

-Benjamin is doing well – and is a happy, thriving first-grader.
+Benjamin is doing well – and is now a happy, thriving kid.
 “He wears protective Nike shatterproof glasses, which the other kids think are pretty cool,” says Webber.
 “The glasses are primarily to keep his unaffected eye safe – for without that eye, he would be blind.”

 A vision to help other kids